Classic Shortbread Cookies

 Instructions

-- In the bowl or a stand mixer fit with a paddle attachment, or a large bowl with a hand mixer, cream together the butter and sugar until light and fluffy.
-About 4 minutes.
+- In the bowl of a stand mixer fitted with a paddle attachment, or in a large mixing bowl with a hand mixer, cream together the butter and granulated sugar (100 grams/ ½ cup) on medium speed until light and fluffy, about 2 minutes.
+Scrape down the sides and bottom of the bowl halfway through.

-- Store cooled cookies in an airtight container at room temperature for 7-10 days.
-If you created sandwich cookies, store them in the refrigerator for 3-4 days.
+- Store cooled cookies in an airtight container at room temperature for up to 2 weeks.

 Recommended Products